 To be successful at direct sales, you’ll need a print version of your book(s), giveaways such as bookmarks, a laptop so people can sign up for your newsletter right on the spot (or a notebook to record email addresses), a huge smile and lots of energy.
 And a place to go, of course.
 The great news is that these places provide a great opportunity for you to say, “Buy my book!”
 Here are a few ideas:

 - Book festivals.
 As I mentioned, most authors think of book festivals when they think of direct-sale venues, and they’re a great place to start.
-Check out Jodie Renner’s comprehensive list of Writers’ Conferences & Book Festivals in North America in 2014.
 If the price of a booth at the festival you want to attend is too expensive, consider sharing with an author or two who write in the same genre.
-Here are Tips to Maximize a Book Festival Appearance.

 - Bookstores.
 Let’s face it, book signings can be dull and the buzz is that they’re often not lucrative for the author.
 That doesn’t mean you shouldn’t try them – especially locally – it simply means you need to think outside the box and make YOUR book signing special.
 Consider giving a “talk,” a reading, sponsor a contest, provide special giveaways.
 Although mass distribution to national bookstores remains mostly out of reach for self-pubbers (at this writing), local bookstores can still be approachable.

 - Local and regional fairs, meetings, and specialty events.
-Whether you write sci-fi, historical fiction, westerns, or nonfiction, Belea Keeney’s post, Selling Your Books at a Booth will give you lots of ideas about venues and the process to prepare for one.
 Think conventions, conferences, club meetings, even rodeos and sci-fi confabs.
 Choose a venue that syncs with your genre and/or subplot or characters.
 Is your protagonist an avid gardener?
 There you go.

 - Libraries.
 My local library system offers all sorts of classes and entertainment, and there’s something going on nearly every week.
 Consider preparing a presentation – not just a book reading or signing – and use it to draw an audience, then sell your books in the back of the room.